mohammedadelabu/EmperorHassy-Angular-Project/README.md

 # EmperorHassy GameDb

+This is an Angular Application where I used Public API to create an interesting game database website.
+The technologies used are Angular, JavaScript, SCSS, and TypeScript.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 #### This project is hosted on netlify and can be accessed here [EMPERORHASSY ANGULAR GAME PROJECT](https://emperorhassy-angular-game.netlify.app/)